anasse-hassala/Cairn/README.md

 ### The honest caveat — FNV-1a is not cryptographic

-FNV-1a has **no collision resistance and no pre-image resistance** against a
+FNV-1a has **no collision resistance and no pre-image resistance** against a deliberate adversary.
+Cairn is a build cache, not a security boundary.
+It was chosen because it is deterministic across platforms and languages, dependency-free (a few lines in any language), and fast enough to detect the *accidental* change that is a cache's actual job.

+Do **not** rely on a Cairn digest to detect malicious tampering.
+If you need that, layer a signed manifest or a cryptographic digest *on top of* Cairn — do not substitute it.
+This limitation is stated identically in `docs/FORMAT.md`, in the Rust `hash` module docs, and here, on purpose.

+## Rust ↔ Go interop